joschout/Multi-Directional-Rule-Set-Learning/README.md

 # Multi-Directional Rule Set Learning

-This project contains a Python module for learning Multi-directional rule sets, accompanying the paper:
+This project contains a Python module for learning **multi-directional rule sets**, accompanying our paper:
 > Schouterden J., Davis J., Blockeel H.: *Multi-Directional Rule Set Learning.* To be presented at: Discovery Science 2020

 __________________________________